Evenki people: Religion

 There are few sources on the shamanism of the Evenki peoples below the Amur/Helongkiang river in Northern China.
 There is a brief report of fieldwork conducted by Richard Noll and Kun Shi in 1994 of the life of the shamaness Dula'r (Evenki name), also known as Ao Yun Hua (her Han Chinese name).
 She was born in 1920 and was living in the village of Yiming Gatsa in the Evenki Banner (county) of the Hulunbuir Prefecture, in the Inner Mongolian Autonomous Region.
 While not a particularly good informant, she described her initiatory illness, her multiyear apprenticeship with a Mongol shaman before being allowed to heal at the age of 25 or 26, and the torments she experienced during the Cultural Revolution in the 1960s when most of her shamanic paraphernalia was destroyed.
 Mongol and Buddhist Lamaist influences on her indigenous practice of shamansim were evident.
 She hid her prize possession—an Abagaldi (bear spirit) shaman mask, which has also been documented among the Mongols and Dauer peoples in the region.
 The field report and color photographs of this shaman are available online.

 Olga Kudrina (c.
 1890–1944) was a shaman among the Reindeer Evenki of northern Inner Mongolia along the Amur River's Great Bend (today under the jurisdiction of Genhe, Hulunbuir).

+Genetics

+40 percent of Evenki men carry haplogroup C-M217.
+Their second most common Y-DNA haplogroup is N (34 %).
+18 percent belong to its subgroup N1b-P43 and 16 percent belong to subgroup N1c.
+Other paternal haplogroups found among them are R1a (14 %), R1b (6 %), F (4 %) and I (2 %).